-1. Elevate the legs and minimise walking
+1. Elevate the leg and minimize walking

-While at home you must lie down with your reconstructed leg elevated and only walk to the toilet and back to bed.
+While at home you must lie down in bed with your operated leg elevated and only walk to the toilet and back to bed.
 Standing and walking will cause swelling to gather quickly, which can delay your recovery.